michaltarasiuk/saleor-console/README.md

 # Saleor Storefront

-Working on Saleor Storefronts using GraphQL data masking, render-as-you-fetch pattern, partial pre-rendering, and streaming.
+Working on Saleor Storefronts using GraphQL data masking, render-as-you-fetch pattern and streaming.
 For the UI components, using React Aria for the components.
 The storefront has branding through CSS variables.

 ## Design Files